 – Statistics to track your podcasts

 Pro – 100GB bandwidth per month along with 2GB of storage.
-The plan is $8.32 per month when billed yearly or $9.99 per month if you opt with the monthly only plan.
+The plan is $8.32 per month when billed yearly or $9.99 per month if you opt for the monthly-only plan.

 Pro Plus – 200GB bandwidth per month along with 2.5GB of storage.
 The plan is $12.49 per month